tenicepost/api-docs/README.md

 ##### 1.1 Get your user-id and key <a id="id-steps1"></a>

 To get an authentication token, you will need the user_id and user key for your application.
 These unique values can be generated under the user account on the  [My DHL-Parcel Application page](https://my.dhlparcel.nl).
 By selecting 'Settings' in the the user dropdown menu and clicking on the button 'CREATE API KEY' in the tab 'API KEYS' the information is generated.
-Store this since it will only be given out once, pressing the button again will result in a new user-id and key.
+Store this information since it will only be given out once and pressing the button again will result in a new user-id and key.

 ![](./images/instellingen.jpg)